amirrajan/mokepon/readme.md

 (defun figwheel-repl ()
   (interactive)
   (run-clojure "lein figwheel"))

+;;research this, it breaks autocompletion in clojurescript
+;(add-hook 'cider-repl-mode-hook #'company-mode)
 ```

 - First time you open a `.cljs` file run: `M-x figwheel-repl` and `M-x